johanandren/sbt-taglist/README.md

+# About

-Small SBT plugin that will mimic the behaviour of the maven-tag-list plugin when done.
+Small SBT plugin that will contain roughly the functionality of the maven-tag-list plugin when done.

-The plugin contains the task "tag-list" which performs a case insensitive search in the sources for a set of keywords.
+The plugin contains the task "tag-list" which performs a case insensitive search in the sources of a project for a set of keywords.
 The default keywords are "todo" and "fixme"

 # Installation